Turtl2718/ML/README.md

-# ML
-RDKit testing ground for me
+# Machine Learning in Drug Design